node-red/node-red-nodegen/docs/index.md

 This configuration node is suitable for REST API which have different URLs depending on the data center region on the cloud services.
 It will also be useful for edge computing use cases to switch from a cloud service endpoint to a local endpoint which has the same functionality as the cloud service.

-### Open API Specification 3.0
+### OpenAPI Specification 3.0
-If you want to use Open API Specification 3.0 to generate a node, you need to convert data format from 3.0 to 2.0 using [api-spec-converter](https://www.npmjs.com/package/api-spec-converter) command.
+If you want to use OpenAPI Specification 3.0 to generate a node, you need to convert data format from 3.0 to 2.0 using [api-spec-converter](https://www.npmjs.com/package/api-spec-converter) command.

 (1) Install api-spec-converter command